garywoodfine/software-design-patterns/Singleton/README.md

 ```
  In the above example, it is possible for the instance to be created before the expression is evaluated, but the memory model doesn't guarantee that the new value of instance will be seen by other threads unless suitable memory barriers have been passed.

+ In the line ` public static Spooler Instance => instance ??= new Spooler();`  We simply make use of the [null-coalescing operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-coalescing-operator)  to check if our instance has been instantiated
+ and if not create it or return the existing instantiated object.

  In a simple single thread application model the example will work, but this is not an optimal implementation.

  In the following, example we'll create an `abstract` class which our Singleton class will extend, to basically add some features we can reuse throughout our further examples.

  We'll add a Spool class which just preforms a very rudimentary implementation of a print queue which will serve for a demo purposes.

  ```c#
   public abstract class Spool